'A Waiting Game': Coronavirus Shutdowns Cause Unprecedented Backlog In Divorce, Family Law Cases

-LOS ANGELES (CBSLA) — Another unexpected consequence of the coronavirus…couples across the state are not able to untie the knot.
+LOS ANGELES (CBSLA) — Another unexpected consequence of the coronavirus – couples across the state who have to wait to untie the knot.

 The pandemic has forced courts to close for months, creating an unprecedented backlog in divorce cases.